fireclawthefox/DirectGuiDesigner/README.md

 To export as a python script that can directly be used in projects, either hit Ctrl-E or click the button in the toolbar.

 ### Use exported scripts
 The python script will always contain a class called Gui which you can pass a NodePath to be used as root parent element for the GUI.
 Simply instancing the class will make the GUI visible by default.
-If this is not desired, hide the root NodePath as given on initialization or edit the class and add a dedicated show/hide function.
+If this is not desired, hide the root NodePath as given on initialization.
+As you shouldn't edit the exported class due to edits being overwritten with a new export, you should create another python module which will handle the connection of the apps logic with the gui.
+This dedicated module could for example implement a show and hide method to easily change the visibility of the gui or set and gather values of the GUI without having to change the actual GUI design module code.

 ### Configuration
 To change configurations, simply use the editors settings dialog available through the menubar Tools>Options or the cogwheel in the toolbar.